 The District's net pension liability for the Plan is measured as the total pension liability, less the pension plan's fiduciary net position.
-The net pension liability of the Plan is measured as of June 30, 2019, using an annual actuarial valuation as of June 30, 2018 rolled forward to June 30, 2019 using standard update procedures.
+The net pension liability is measured as of June 30, 2020, using an annual actuarial valuation as of June 30, 2019 rolled forward to June 30, 2020 using standard update procedures.
 A summary of principal assumptions and methods used to determine the net pension liability is as follows.

-Actuarial methods and assumptions used to determine total pension liability requirements of GASB 68
+Actuarial methods and assumptions used to determine total pension liability